Npfries/opensearch-neural-search/README.md

 This repo is a demonstration of Neural Search in OpenSearch.
-You can read about it on my website.
+You can read about it on my post [Neural Search Quickstart for OpenSearch ](https://nathanfries.com/posts/opensearch-neural-search/).